I was asked to try a TED talk about ten years ago and just didn’t really understand the idea. I didn’t do it.

 Not to brag, but I think I still have a strong grasp on this concept and do a great job being between and back and forth the age groups.
 I have to be to survive a career of working with kids this age and still putting food on the table as a parent in my adult life.
 I think the idea for the book is still super strong and needed.
 I would make it rich in sales and best seller lists – but alas, I am now older.
 I have kids and am no longer at the in-between age enough to make the whole idea non-hypocritical and cheesy.

-I will however share what I think about the graduating HS class of 2019.
 A few tricks of the trade from someone who isn’t your father but maybe has some years of experience and a unique slant on life.
 I hope you all had a real life uncle like this to call on.
-I did and still call him for ideas and advice.
+I did and still call on My Uncle Tom for ideas and advice all the time.

 If I was to speak to the graduating class here it what I would profess…